passcod/zarc/SPEC.md

 #### `12`: Extended File Attributes

-_Map(text string, CBOR)._ **Optional.**
+_Map(text string, boolean or text or byte string)._ **Optional.**

 A map of extended attributes (`xattr`).

-Zarc imposes no restriction on the format of attribute names, nor on the content, type, nor length of attribute values.
+Zarc imposes no restriction on the format of attribute names, nor on the content or length of attribute values.

 Implementations MAY ignore extended attributes if obtaining or setting them is impossible or impractical.
 On Linux, implementations MAY assume a `user` namespace for unprefixed keys.